BahirHakimy/hello-tomorrow/README.md

 # 📖 Hello Tomorrow <a name="about-project"></a>

 **Hello Tomorrow** is the first capstone project at Microverse, it's a site that describes a Global Summit which is happening in February 2023.
-This page is created based on design by [Cindy Shin](https://www.behance.net/adagio07).

 ## 📘 Intro Video

 https://www.loom.com/share/a2a41a9ada0b41f68f1c6f6e6c97378b"

 ## 🛠 Built With <a name="built-with"></a>